-As Game of Thrones' final season kicks off, a very special tribute to the series' legacy and impact on Northern Ireland is appearing across Belfast: Game of Thrones stained glass windows.
+In honor of Game of Thrones' final season, a very special tribute to the series' legacy and impact on Northern Ireland is appearing across Belfast: Game of Thrones stained glass windows.

-Over the course of the next six weeks, as Game of Thrones airs its final episodes, huge stained glass tributes to the series will be popping up around Belfast to form a Glass of Thrones trail in celebration of the show.
+As Game of Thrones aired its final episodes, huge stained glass tributes to the series began popping up around Belfast to form a Glass of Thrones trail in celebration of the show.
+One even lets you sit on the Iron Throne!

-Yesterday, two days after Game of Thrones Season 8 premiered, the first of the Glass of Thrones installations was unveiled at the main entrance of Belfast City Hall.
+The day after Game of Thrones Season 8 premiered on April 14, the first of the Glass of Thrones installations was unveiled at the main entrance of Belfast City Hall.

 Each window, hand designed by an illustrator and painted by an artist in Bangor, Co.
-Down, will be a nod to a main house or family on the series.
+Down, is a nod to a main house or family on the series.

 The first stained glass window is all about the Starks of Winterfell.